Black, brown, fawn, silver

 She’s been featured in PetAware, Dogtime, and ModernDog.

-- The Daug Puppies – Before You Buy…
+- Daug Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Daug
+- Temperament & Intelligence of the Daug